JasonToups/markdown-resume/resume.md

 ### Williams Sonoma Inc : Front End Engineer / April 2021 - June 2022 / San Francisco

+E-Commerce sites for housewares and home decor.
 Worked on the Micro Front End team, transitioning Production pages from 6 brands, into a unified Vue project.

 - **Engineered** styling & architectural updates to Vue components to all 6 supported brands, including; the Product Information pages for the Purchasing Component & Product Flags Component, Shop pages, & Content pages.
 - **Solved** Local Environment Stability Issues with a self-directed NodeJS project that automated engineering tasks, including; cloning 11 repos for multiple remotes per brand.
 This reduced the first-time setup for local development from about 1 week to 1/2 a day.